 A dilemma faced by party organizations, particularly central committees, is their role in primary elections and the selection of nominees for the general election.
 Many political scientists believe that parties should actively recruit the best candidate and help that person win the primary.
 Other researchers say that parties should be neutral because supporting one candidate will anger competing candidates and their supporters and cause dissension within the party, hurting the party’s chances in the general election.
 WCDCC follows the second option and does not endorse candidates in the Democratic primary, but will advise equally all Democrats who seek the party’s nomination.

-In the upcoming 2018 election year, outstanding citizens are needed to run for elected offices, especially at the county level; please consider becoming a candidate.
+In upcoming election years, outstanding citizens are needed to run for elected offices, especially at the county level; please consider becoming a candidate.
 Elected office is not for everyone, but it’s where we need our best citizens.
-Candidate filing deadline is February 28, 2018 and the primary election is June 26.

 *This essay by Harry Basehart originally appeared in “Politically Correct?” published in The Daily Times, September 22, 2013.
 It was revised February 28, 2017.